conp-pcno-training/SDC-LOSSLESS-QC/_episodes/03-introduction_to_the_quality_control_procedure.md

 ## Component Pipeline Labels

 The `qc_init.htb` script will manually mark out components when ICLabel considers them to be primarily an artefact (i.e. eye, channel noise, muscle, and heart components).
 These components will have a gray manual mark flag and will be grayed out at the beginning of the quality control procedure.
 Components are sorted by the percent data variance accounted for, with the top components accounting for a greater percentage of the channel data.
 Components are shown in different colours based on thier ICLabel classification.
-The coloured flag on the left side of each component corresponds with the ICLabel classification.
 A legend for each ICLabel classification can be found at the top left side of the window above the component scroll data.
-Some components also have a blue flag on the left side of the data.
-This blue flag is the ic_rt mark and is given when the component was not replicated across the three runs of the AMICA models.

 | Label | Description |
 | ------ | -----------------|